opnfv/armband/docs/installation-instruction.rst

     $ git clone https://gerrit.opnfv.org/gerrit/armband

-Check-out the Brahmaputra release tag to set the branch to the baseline required to replicate the Brahmaputra release:
+Check-out the Brahmaputra release tag to set the HEAD to the baseline required to replicate the Brahmaputra release:

 .. code-block:: bash